huggingface/transformers/examples/research_projects/jax-projects/README.md

 - integrated tensorboard functionality - uploaded tensorboard traces are automatically displayed on an integrated tensorboard tab

 We highly recommend each team to make use of the 🤗 hub during the event.
-To better understand how repository and the hub in general functions, please take a look at the documentation and the videos [here](https://huggingface.co/docs/hub).
+To better understand how the repository and the hub in general functions, please take a look at the documentation and the videos [here](https://huggingface.co/docs/hub).

 Now let's explain in more detail how a project can be created on the hub.
 Having an officially defined project on [this](https://docs.google.com/spreadsheets/d/1GpHebL7qrwJOc9olTpIPgjf8vOS0jNb6zR_B8x_Jtik/edit?usp=sharing) Excel sheet you should be part of [the Flax Community organization on the hub](https://huggingface.co/flax-community).
 All repositories should be created under this organization so that write access can be shared and everybody can easily access other participants' work 🤗.
-Note that we are giving each team member access to all repositories created under [flax-community](https://huggingface.co/flax-community), but we encourage participants to only clone and edit repositories corresponding to ones teams.
+Note that we are giving each team member access to all repositories created under [flax-community](https://huggingface.co/flax-community), but we encourage participants to only clone and edit repositories corresponding to one's teams.
 If you want to help other teams, please ask them before changing files in their repository!
-The integrated git version control keeps track of all changes, so in case a file was deleted by mistake it is trivial to re-create it.
+The integrated git version control keeps track of all changes, so in case a file was deleted by mistake, it is trivial to re-create it.

 Awesome!
-Now, let's first go over a simple example where most of the required we'll pre-train a RoBERTa model on a low-resource langage.
+Now, let's first go over a simple example where most of the required we'll pre-train a RoBERTa model on a low-resource language.
 To begin with, we create a repository under [the Flax Community organization on the hub](https://huggingface.co/flax-community) by logging in to the hub and going to [*"Add model"*](https://huggingface.co/new).
 By default the username should be displayed under "*Owner*", which we want to change to *flax-community*.
 Next, we give our repository a fitting name for the project - here we'll just call it
 *roberta-base-als* because we'll be pretraining a RoBERTa model on the super low-resource language *Alemannic* (`als`).
 We make sure that the model is a public repository and create it!
-It should then be displayed on the [the Flax Community organization on the hub](https://huggingface.co/flax-community).
+It should then be displayed on [the Flax Community organization on the hub](https://huggingface.co/flax-community).

 Great, now we have a project directory with integrated git version control and a public model page, which we can access under [flax-community/roberta-base-als](https://huggingface.co/flax-community/roberta-base-als).
 Let's create a short README so that other participants know what this model is about.
 You can create the README.md directly on the model page as a markdown file.
 Let's now make use of the repository for training.

 We assume that the 🤗 Transformers library and [git-lfs](https://git-lfs.github.com/) are correctly installed on our machine or the TPU attributed to us.
-If this is not the case please refer to the [Installation guide](#how-to-install-relevant-libraries) and the official [git-lfs](https://git-lfs.github.com/) website.
+If this is not the case, please refer to the [Installation guide](#how-to-install-relevant-libraries) and the official [git-lfs](https://git-lfs.github.com/) website.

 At first we should log in: